Icelandic striker explains what it was like at Stoke in their crazy Viking era

 Pulis had taken over at the Britannia Stadium in November 2002, just over three weeks after Steve Cotterill had quit to become Howard Wilkinson’s assistant at Premier League Sunderland.

-The Potters were struggling in the Championship at this stage having only earned promotion from the third tier in the summer just past under the popular Thordarson, who was bizarrely not handed a new contract, but Pulis steered them to safety and gradually established them as a mid-table club.
+The Potters were struggling in the Championship at this stage having only earned promotion from the third tier the previous season under the popular Thordarson, who was bizarrely not handed a new contract, but Pulis steered them to safety and gradually established them as a mid-table club.

 However, Pulis almost exclusively bought British players during his two-and-a-half-year spell in charge, phasing out the club’s foreign legion.